-Our senior units are redeemable at the senior unit liquidation preference plus any accrued and unpaid distributions.
-We may issue additional equity interests to redeem all or part of our outstanding senior units.
-That issuance may be dilutive to our common unitholders.
+Our senior units are redeemable in whole or in part by us at our sole discretion.
+Each senior unit is redeemable at its liquidation preference of \$40 plus any accumulated and unpaid senior unit distributions.
+We may issue additional equity interests for cash to provide the funds to redeem all or part of our outstanding senior units.
+Such an issuance may be dilutive to our common unitholders.